memgraph/memgraph/docs/user_technical/concepts.md

       MATCH (a {id: 723})-[le *wShortest 10 (e, n | e.weight) total_weight]-(b {id: 882}) RETURN *

-This query has a upper bound length restriction set to `10`.
+This query has an upper bound length restriction set to `10`.
 This means that no path that traverses more than `10` edges will be considered as a valid result.